noahehall/theBookOfNoah/cs/_algorithms.md

 #### Big O Notation
   - Big O notation: classify the behavior of an algorithm as it solves problem instances of increasing size, n
     + O(f(n)): where f(n) is comonly a function such as n, n^3, or 2^n
+    + analyzes the efficiency (time) of code execution as the input gets larger
+      + how much time it will take to solve a problem of increasing orders of magnitude
+    + examples
+      + O(1) = no loops and you just do something and return
+      + O(n) = if you only loop once
+      + O(n^2) = if you loop twice
+      + O(log n) = as you add more inputs it takes less and less time, a diminishing adding of time
+        + divide and conquer
+        + recursion: costly because each functional call must be added to the stack which could lead to stack overflows due to memory running out
+          + do recursion with loops
   - Lower (best) and Upper (worst) bounds:
     - some constant `c > 0` : a different `c` exists for upper and lower bounds
     - problem instance size `n0` is the point at which each problem instance is 'large enough' to satisfy the formula